Documentation Index

 However because your application needs to show the Sign interface to the

-signer, you also need to use the embed_url_external_user_id
+signer, you also need to use the embed_url_external_user_idso that you get

 back the embedded URLs, and then either open a browser window or use an iframe